gdjohnson/TK19/concepts/games.md

 1. We do not know whether life “is” a game.
 What a question!
 What answer is there besides popular assent?
 We cannot even propose a definition of game.
 Wittgenstein has already shown the fruitlessness.
 C. Thi Nguyen, in attempting to define a game for his philosophical work, has provided a second, albeit unintentional and negative, example.
 2. But we think that casting life, and its sub-scenarios—conversations, parties, job applications, courtships, projects, collaborations, etc—as a game is fruitful because there are several qualities of games which these scenarios share.

+Different kind of games are amenable to different: moods, worldviews, strategic styles.

 ## Sacred spaces

 ### Pfaller 2014: On The Pleasure Principle